Automation Toolkit Actions Reference

 • File Name: Name of an open Excel workbook (e.g. File Name.xlsx)

-• Old Sheet List: Name of sheets in the workbook (e.g. Sheet1,Sheet2) to be renamed.
+• Old Sheet List: List of Sheet names in the workbook (e.g. Sheet1,Sheet2) to be renamed.
 Multiple worksheet can be named with separator between.

-• New Sheet List: Text string of the new names worksheet names (e.g. Sheet3, Sheet4).
+• New Sheet List: List of new Sheet names (e.g. Sheet3, Sheet4).
 Multiple names can be used with separator between.

 • Separator: The character used to separate the Sheets List (e.g. a comma ( , ))